-The film begins with Christine moving down the assembly line of a Detroit, Michigan factory in 1957; we are quickly shown how evil the car is; even before it’s off the line it’s car’s hood slams down on a worker’s hand, and later another factory employee is found dead in the front seat after he flicked ashes on her seats.
+The film begins with Christine moving down the assembly line of a Detroit, Michigan factory in 1957 and we are quickly shown just how evil the car really is as even before it’s off the line it’s car’s hood slams down on a worker’s hand, and then later another factory employee is found dead in the front seat after he flicked ashes on her seats.
 Why is Christine a killer car?
 Did Satan pop an evil spirit inside her seat covers when no one was looking?
 George Thurgood’s song is our only answer.

-This is clearly not the case in the book as Christine always waited until Arnie (Keith Gordon) was out of town, giving him an airtight alibi, before taking out his enemies.
-The movie tried to have it both ways; when Christine returned to Darnell’s garage, after running down Buddy Repperton (William Ostrander) during a fiery confrontation, Darnell (Robert Prosky) approached the burnt up car and was shocked to find it empty, but during the final battle when Christine crashed into Darnell’s office Arnie’s body went flying through the windshield.
+This was clearly not the case in the book as Christine always waited until Arnie (Keith Gordon) was out of town, giving him an airtight alibi, before taking out his enemies.
+The movie tried to have it both ways.
+When Christine returned to Darnell’s garage, after running down Buddy Repperton (William Ostrander) during a fiery confrontation, Darnell (Robert Prosky) approached the burnt-up car and was shocked to find it empty, but during the final battle when Christine crashed into Darnell’s office we get Arnie’s body flying through the windshield.
 When dealing with the supernatural it’s very important to set up rules, and then stick to them, if the audience can’t figure out what’s going then there is a good chance they will become disinterested.

-One of the biggest changes from book to screen is in the character of Roland LeBay; in the book he was a vile and disgusting character spouting off such bon mots as, “Nothing smells better than a new car, except maybe pussy.”
-He generally hated the world and everyone in it; calling anyone he doesn’t like a “Shitter.”
-Arnie buys the car from Roland and after Roland dies Arnie is slowly possessed by the man; he starts using the same phrases and acting like a total creep.
-Toward the end Arnie tries to fight free, but like Jack Torrance in The Shinning, he fails.
-Now in the movie Roland LeBay is already dead when Arnie spotted the rusted hulk that is Christine, and it’s the brother George LeBay (Robert Blossom) who sells him the car.
-George later tells Dennis that his brother, like his wife, had also committed suicide in that car, and this makes no fucking sense because later in the movie when Arnie starts calling people “Shitter” he is now imitating George LeBay not the dead brother who we never meet in the movie.
-In the book George is a nice man who advises Dennis to get his friend to junk Christine as soon as possible.
+One of the biggest changes from book to screen is in the character of Roland LeBay who in the book was a vile and disgusting character spouting off such bon mots as, “Nothing smells better than a new car, except maybe pussy.”
+He generally hated the world and everyone in it, calling anyone he didn’t like a “Shitter.”
+Arnie buys the car from Roland and after Roland dies Arnie is slowly possessed by the man and starts using the same phrases and acting like a total creep.
+Toward the end Arnie tries to fight free, but like Jack Torrance in The Shining, he fails.
+Now in the movie, Roland LeBay is already dead when Arnie spotted the rusted hulk that is Christine, and it’s the brother George LeBay (Robert Blossom) who sells him the car.
+George later tells Dennis that his brother, like his wife, had also committed suicide in that car, and this makes no fucking sense because later in the movie when Arnie starts calling people “Shitter” he is now imitating George LeBay, not the dead brother who we never meet in the movie.
+In the book, George is a nice man who advises Dennis to get his friend to junk Christine as soon as possible.
 The mashing/mixing up of these two characters is beyond stupid and seems like a change made just for the sake of change.

-A truly bizarre aspect of the movie is that studio insisted on a hard “R” rating and instead of including the gore and violence found in the book John Carpenter kept the deaths in his movie almost blood free, and instead the script was liberally sprinkled with obscenities.
-Now the blue language depicted in this film may be fairly accurate as to how some high school kids talk, but that the director of Halloween would chose to tone down the violence and replace it with cursing I found rather odd.
+A truly bizarre aspect of the movie is that studio insisted on a hard “R” rating but instead of including the gore and violence found in the book John Carpenter kept the deaths in his movie almost blood free and in its place, the script was liberally sprinkled with obscenities.
+Now the blue language depicted in this film may be fairly accurate as to how some high school kids talk but that the director of Halloween would choose to tone down the violence and replace it with cursing I found rather odd.